Skip to content

 Once the workflow goes green:

-# Fresh venv — confirm all three packages install and import
+# Fresh venv — confirm the package installs and imports

 python -m venv /tmp/doppler-verify && source /tmp/doppler-verify/bin/activate